wl0503/wl0503/_posts/2023-08-15-Tools_Plans_Sample.md

 comments: false
 layout: post
 title: Plan for week 0
-description: Example Blog!!!
-This shows planning and notes from hacks.
+description: This page is designed to explain the plan for week 0
 type: plans
 courses: { compsci: {week: 0} }
 ---

 ### PBL Unit 1 / Week 0
-Learning outcome.
-Installing Tools and showing usage of VSCode.
+Daily goals for week 0:
-- Wednesday - Pick pair share partner, Pick crossover pair, Establish team of four.
-Spend some time talking and getting to know each other, particularly with Computer Science experience and goals.
-You should be matched with someone that has similar experience.
+- Wednesday - Getting to know about partner, Creating a github account and user in databse, Reading the article, "Pair Programming" and "Tools and Equipment Overview.
-- Thursday - Setup Tools on laptop and/or Cloud Computer.
+- Thursday - Setup Tools on laptop and/or Cloud Computer; installing Vscode, Setting up a github page, and Building a student page.
-- Friday - Review and test as a Pair.
-Spend 25 minutes at one keyboard then switch for next 25 minutes.
+- Friday - Working on a student webpage design, index.md in Vscode, and sending it to a github page so that I can see it on both of the sites.
+Previwing the article, "Python IO" for week 1.